 Now that you’ve got your maps safely tucked away in case of emergency let’s get on to the focus of this article, which is to show you how to harness the power of your smartphone to navigate your way to a successful TMB experience.
 Even better, you can do it all without relying on cell service!

-Readers who purchase our Complete Guide to Camping on the Tour du Mont Blanc (for only $4!) will get access to the location data for all of the campgrounds included in our guide, as well as printable step-by-step directions for how to navigate using smartphone GPS.
+Readers who purchase our Complete Guide to Camping on the Tour du Mont Blanc (for under $5!) will get access to the location data for all of the campgrounds included in our guide, as well as printable step-by-step directions for how to navigate using smartphone GPS.
 You’ll also get tons of useful information for planning your TMB adventure!
 Click here to purchase:

 Using your smartphone as a GPS